adonisjs/v5-docs/content/guides/security/cors.md

-The support for [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is baked into the framework core, and hence there is no need to install any additional packages.
+[Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) support is baked into the framework core, and hence there is no need to install any additional packages.

-Make sure the cors is enabled inside the `config/cors.ts` file by setting the `enabled` property to true.
+Make sure CORS is enabled inside the `config/cors.ts` file by setting the `enabled` property to true.

 :::note
-If the config file is missing, then create a new one manually and copy/paste the contents from the [cors stub](https://github.com/adonisjs/core/blob/develop/templates/config/cors.txt)
+If the config file is missing, then create a new one manually and copy/paste the contents from the [CORS stub](https://github.com/adonisjs/core/blob/develop/templates/config/cors.txt).
 :::

 ```ts